TRUE FIRE for baritone and orchestra

 Dramaturgy by Aleksi Barrière

-Texts by Ralph Waldo Emerson, Mahmoud Darwish, Seamus Heaney and the Tewa people
+Texts by Ralph Waldo Emerson, Mahmoud Darwish, Seamus Heaney (adapted from Marin Sorescu) and the Tewa people

 Premiered on May 14, 2015, by Gerald Finley and the LA Philharmonic conducted by Gustavo Dudamel.